EliG-123/EliG-123.github.io/README.md

-Welcome to the lucid dream apps code!
+Welcome to the lucid dream app's code!

 This is written with node.js it uses MVC backend structure.